aws/amazon-vpc-cni-k8s/README.md

 For a detailed explanation, see [`WARM_ENI_TARGET`, `WARM_IP_TARGET` and `MINIMUM_IP_TARGET`](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/eni-and-ip-target.md).

+## Privileged mode

+VPC CNI makes use of privileged mode (`privileged: true`) in the manifest only for its init container.
+This elevated privilege is required to set the networking kernel parameters.

 ### CNI Configuration Variables<a name="cni-env-vars"></a>

 The Amazon VPC CNI plugin for Kubernetes supports a number of configuration options, which are set through environment variables.